AndreasAurlien/git-workflow/README.md

 Dev Commit #1

-Feature branch 2 sais hello
+Feature branch 2 sais hello and make a horrible fix that is not ok.